How to get to the island?

 From Suvarnabhumi International Airport (BKK):

 There are minivans and buses traveling from the airport to the pier and even to Koh Chang.
-After picking up your luggage, go to door 8 on the first level and look for the service desk from the tour company Suvarnabhumi Burapa Co, Ltd. You can choose between the 10-seater VIP van that offers drop-off right at your hotel on Koh Chang (600 THB, departure at 09:30am , 11:00am and 02:00pm) or the 40-seater bus that ends at Centre Point Pier (275 THB, departure at 07:50 am).
+After picking up your luggage, go to door 8 on the ground floor and look for the service desk from the Suvarnabhumi Burapha Bus Company.
+They run bus and microbus services three times a day year round.
+The microbus will drop off at your hotel on Koh Chang (600 THB).
+Departures at 11:00am and 02:00pm.
+Or the 40 seater big bus at 07:50am, also 600 Baht.
+You will change to a minibus when you reach Koh Chang and will also be dropped off at your hotel.

 Once on Koh Chang you can see Songthaews waiting by the arrival jetty.
 Just tell the driver your hotel’s name and he will drop you right at the doorstep.
 Prices range between 60-150 THB.